g-sherman/plugin_build_tool/index.md

     Creating MyPlugin in module my_plugin with menu text My Plugin Using /home/gsherman/.gitconfig to set some items in the plugin Created new config file in pb_tool.cfg

+When you run the plugin in QGIS an empty dialog pops up.
+You can then customize with controls using Qt Designer and add code to implement your features.

 ## What's Missing